rafalcode/ngsLD/README.md

 `ngsLD` is a program to estimate pairwise linkage disequilibrium (LD) taking the uncertainty of genotype's assignation into account.
 It does so by avoiding genotype calling and using genotype likelihoods or posterior probabilities.

+RF fork rationale: hardcoding in Makefile, test seems to look for a file which is not there.

 ### Citation

 `ngsLD` is still work under progress...